View this document as: a single page | multiple pages.

 If the RP has access to existing information about a set of subscribers, and this information is not associated with a federated identifier, the RP performs a process known as account resolution to determine which set of subscriber information to associate with a new RP subscriber account.

-An RP performing account resolution SHALL perform a risk assessment to ensure that the resolution process does not associate an RP subscriber account’s information with a federated identifier not belonging to the subscriber.
+An RP that performs account resolution SHALL design the process such that it does not associate an RP subscriber account’s information with a federated identifier that does not belong to the subscriber.

 A similar account resolution process is also used when the RP verifies an authenticator used in a holder-of-key assertion for the first time.
-In this case, the RP SHALL ensure that the attributes carried with the authenticator uniquely resolve to the subscriber.
+In this case, the RP SHALL ensure that the attributes carried with the authenticator uniquely resolve to the RP subscriber account before accepting the authenticator.

 Alternative Authentication Processes

 The RP MAY allow a subscriber to access their RP subscriber account using direct authentication processes by allowing the subscriber to add and remove authenticators in the RP subscriber account.
-The RP SHALL follow the requirements in [SP800-63B] in managing all alternative authenticators.
+The RP SHALL follow the requirements in [SP800-63B] to manage all alternative authenticators.

 Since the RP is using the direct authentication model discussed in [SP800-63], there is no federation transaction and therefore no FAL assigned.

-If the RP allows this kind of access, the RP SHALL disclose in the trust agreement:
+If the RP allows this kind of access, the RP SHOULD disclose the following in the trust agreement to allow IdPs to make decisions regarding information shared with the RP:

 For additional considerations on providing notice to a subscriber about authenticator management events, see Sec.
 4.6 of [SP800-63B].

-While it is possible for a bound authenticator to be used as an alternative authenticator for direct access to the RP, these uses are distinct from each other and an RP needs to determine that the use of a given authenticator can be used in one or both scenarios.
+While it is possible for bound authenticators (see Sec.
+3.16) to be used as an alternative authenticator for direct access to the RP, these uses are distinct from each other and an RP SHALL determine whether a given authenticator can be used in one or both scenarios.

 Authenticated Sessions at the RP

-The end goal of a federation transaction is creating an authenticated session between the subscriber and the RP, backed by a verified assertion from the IdP.
-This authenticated session can be used to allow the subscriber access to functions at the RP (i.e., logging in), identifying the subscriber to the RP, or processing attributes about the subscriber carried in the federation transaction.
+The ultimate goal of a federation transaction is to create an authenticated session between the subscriber and the RP that is backed by a verified assertion from the IdP.
+This authenticated session can be used for allowing the subscriber access to functions at the RP (i.e., logging in), identifying the subscriber to the RP, or processing attributes about the subscriber carried in the federation transaction.
 An authenticated session SHALL be created by the RP only when the following conditions are true:

 The authenticated session MAY be ended by the RP at any time.